Netflix/OpenVPCal/README.md

 1. Open Davinci Resolve and set a new project.
-2. Go to project settings (the cog on the bottom right of the screen) and set the color science to ACES (ACES 1.3>, ACEScct, Gamut-Compression disabled).
+2. Go to project settings (the cog on the bottom right of the screen) and set the colour science to ACES (ACES 1.3>, ACEScct, Gamut-Compression disabled).
 Leave the ACES output transform set to “No Output Transform”.
-If you shot RAW, you can leave the input transform set as “No Input Transform” as well, or select the required color space for your camera.
-If your camera is not on the list and Davinci cannot convert it to ACES automatically, you must source an IDT for your camera that allows you to convert your input color space to ACES 2065-1.
+If you shot RAW, you can leave the input transform set as “No Input Transform” as well, or select the required colour space for your camera.
+If your camera is not on the list and Davinci cannot convert it to ACES automatically, you must source an IDT for your camera that allows you to convert your input colour space to ACES 2065-1.
+Please defer to the ACADEMY IDT Calculator: https://github.com/ampas/idt-calculator

 <img src="docs/source/images/image29.png" alt="image_tooltip" width="60%" height="50%">